1897: Anti-Black Criminology Bias

 In 1897, African American mathematician, sociologist, author, and newspaper columnist (not to mention Dean at Howard University) published a critique of Hoffman’s report.
 His report was titled, “A Review of Hoffman's Race Traits and Tendencies of the American Negro,” The American Negro Academy.
 Occasional Papers No. 1.

-In this report he pointed out how Hoffman’s statistical notations were inaccurate and argued that he wrongly conflated supposed racial traits with environmental factors.
+In his piece, he pointed out how Hoffman’s statistical notations were inaccurate and argued that he wrongly conflated supposed racial traits with environmental factors.

 During World War I, he wrote a letter to President Woodrow Wilson calling out the lack of response to lynching and mob violence in the United States.
 As part of his argument, he reasserted his argument that race and crime were not connected.
 He wrote: